ICLAD-Hackathon/ICLAD-Hackathon-2025/README.md

 Choose from four problem categories:

 1. **🛠️ GenAI for Spec2Tapeout (ASU)**
-   Build an agent that generates RTL and GDS from design specs—automated start-to-finish flow!
+   Build an agent that generates RTL and GDS from design specs—automated start-to-finish flow.

 2. **🔍 GenAI for Design Verification (Google)**
    Given buggy RTL and specs, create testbenches to catch sneaky logic bugs 🐞⚡.

 3. **🌀 Miscellaneous CVDP Problems (NVIDIA)**
-   Tasks include RTL debugging, testbench integration, design edits, and EDA workflow setup.
+   Different tasks that include RTL debugging, testbench integration, design edits, and EDA workflow setup.

 4. **🔧 GenAI for Logic Synthesis (Qualcomm, NXP)**
    Repair broken gate-level netlists with smart ECO detection using the correct RTL as a reference.

-📊 Each category has **multiple problems** with increasing difficulty.
-Solve as many as you can across categories for **maximum points**.
+📊 Each category has **multiple problems** with varying levels of difficulty.
+Solve as many problems as you can across multiple categories.
 Winners will be named **per category and per track**.

 ---